Telemark's last act

-"It's not the Ritz,'' he says.
+"It's not the Ritz,'' he said.
 "But it sure is a good base for having fun.''

 Getting there: It's two miles east of Cable on County Road M.

-Newer condos, rented by their owners, also are available.
+Accommodations: Newer condos, rented by their owners, still are available.

 In town, The Rivers Eatery serves excellent 9-inch thin-crust pizzas baked in a stone oven.
 It also sells craft beers and wine and is the gathering spot for local silent-sports aficionados.